 Discover more about Tampere and the surrounding region on the Visit Tampere website.

 Planning a holiday in Finland encompassing destinations across the country?
 Take a look at the Visit Finland website for inspiration and information from across the country.

 Stuart Forster, the author of this post, is an award-winning travel writer.
-Stuart is based in North East England and available for travel and food commissions.
+Stuart is based in North East England and is available for travel and food commissions.

 Photos illustrating this post are by Why Eye Photography.

 Thank you for visiting Go Eat Do and reading this post about things to do in Tampere, Finland.
-Interested in off the beaten track travel destinations and city breaks?
+Interested in off-the-beaten-track travel destinations and city breaks?
 You’ll find plenty of material on this website.
 Check out this post on a Beatles tour in Liverpool.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.